Unbelievable (miniseries)

-Unbelievable is an American true crime television miniseries starring Toni Collette, Merritt Wever, and Kaitlyn Dever.
-It is about a series of rapes in Washington State and Colorado.
+Unbelievable is an American crime drama miniseries starring Toni Collette, Merritt Wever, and Kaitlyn Dever.
+It follows a woman who was charged with a crime for reporting that she was raped, and two female detectives who investigate a spate of similar attacks.
 The show was co-created by Susannah Grant, Ayelet Waldman, and Michael Chabon.
 All three co-creators and Sarah Timberman, Carl Beverly, and Katie Couric were executive producers.
 It was released on September 13, 2019, on Netflix.

-The miniseries is based on the 2015 news article "An Unbelievable Story of Rape", written by T. Christian Miller and Ken Armstrong, and their 2018 book A False Report based on the same research.
-The series received critical acclaim.
+The miniseries is based on the 2015 news article "An Unbelievable Story of Rape", written by T. Christian Miller and Ken Armstrong about the Washington and Colorado serial rape cases.
+It also draws from their 2018 book A False Report, based on the same research.
+The series received critical acclaim and numerous accolades, including a Peabody Award and Best Limited Series nominations at the Critics' Choice, Golden Globes and Primetime Emmys.
+All three lead actresses were nominated at the Critics' Choice (Collette winning) and Golden Globe Awards.
+Collette also received nominations for the Primetime Emmy and SAG Award.

 Premise

-A dramatization of the 2008–2011 Washington and Colorado serial rape cases, Unbelievable follows "Marie, a teenager who was charged with lying about having been raped, and the two detectives who followed a twisting path to arrive at the truth".
-The program draws from "An Unbelievable Story of Rape" (2015), a Pulitzer Prize-winning article by T. Christian Miller and Ken Armstrong for ProPublica and The Marshall Project.
+Based on the 2008–2011 Washington and Colorado serial rape cases, Unbelievable follows Marie—a woman who was charged with a crime for reporting that she was raped—and two detectives trying to identify a serial rapist.
+The program draws from "An Unbelievable Story of Rape" (2015), a Pulitzer Prize–winning article by T. Christian Miller and Ken Armstrong for ProPublica and The Marshall Project.
 It also draws from the related book A False Report (2018), by the same authors.